Car CO2 emissions

 You can use our WTW figures to directly compare CO2 from all cars, no matter what fuel it uses.

-Free car CO2 tool: check by make and model
+Free car CO2 checker: check by make and model

 - Note: The data contains WTW CO2 figures for all cars we’ve tested since 2012, and TTW CO2 figures from cars tested since 2017.
 We will be adding TTW for all cars at a later point.